 - (1) Snow fencing shall be permitted in all districts not exceeding 4 feet in height provided it is removed between May 1 and November 1 of each year.
-No snow fence shall extend into the street right-of-way line unless installed by the City or a contractor having a permit from the City. - (2) Fences used for the protection of excavation and construction sites and the protection of plants during grading and construction is permitted for a time period consistent with an approved building permit. - (3) Agricultural/farm fences are limited to agriculturally zoned or used districts. - (4) Decorative fences not exceeding 2 feet in height shall be permitted in all districts.
-Such fences shall not be placed in any manner that presents a hazard to pedestrians on any public or private sidewalk. - (5) Underground electrical fences are permitted in all districts. - (6) Garden fencing shall be allowed without a permit, but it shall not exceed a height of 6 feet, shall not be located closer than 3 feet to any property line, and shall not be more than 10 percent opaque.
+No snow fence shall extend into the street right-of-way line unless installed by the City or a contractor having a permit from the City. - (2) Fences used for the protection of excavation and construction sites and the protection of plants during grading and construction is permitted for a time period consistent with an approved building permit. - (3) Decorative fences not exceeding 2 feet in height shall be permitted in all districts.
+Such fences shall not be placed in any manner that presents a hazard to pedestrians on any public or private sidewalk. - (4) Underground electrical fences are permitted in all districts. - (5) Garden fencing shall be allowed without a permit, but it shall not exceed a height of 6 feet, shall not be located closer than 3 feet to any property line, and shall not be more than 10 percent opaque.
 Fencing shall be limited to the gardening area.